Chinese family of scripts: Styles

 Development and simplification of the script continued during the Western Zhou and Spring and Autumn periods, with characters becoming less pictorial and more linear and regular, with rounded strokes being replaced by sharp angles.
-During the Warring States period, writing became more widespread, with further simplification and variation, particularly in the eastern states.
-After the western state of Qin unified China, its more conservative seal script became the standard for the whole country.
-A simplified form known as the clerical script became the standard during the Han dynasty, and later evolved into the regular script still used today.
+Writing became more widespread during the Warring States period, as well as further simplified and more varied, particularly in the eastern states.
+After the western state of Qin unified China, its more conservative seal script became the standard across the entire country.
+A simplified form known as clerical script became the standard during the Han dynasty, and later evolved into regular script, which remains in use.

-At the same time semi-cursive and cursive scripts developed.
+At the same time, semi-cursive and cursive scripts developed.

 The traditional Chinese script is currently used in Taiwan, Hong Kong and Macau.
 Mainland China and Singapore use the simplified Chinese variant.

 Dialectal writing

-Until the early 20th century, formal writing employed Literary Chinese, based on the vocabulary and syntax of classical works.
+Until the early 20th century, formal writing employed Literary Chinese, based on the vocabulary and syntax of the Chinese classics.
 The script was also used less formally to record local varieties, which had over time diverged from the classical language and each other.
 The logographic script easily accommodated differences in pronunciation, meaning and word order, but often new characters were required for words that could not be related to older forms.
 Many such characters were created using the traditional methods, particularly phono-semantic compounds.